South Asia: Modern era

 The modern history period of South Asia, that is the 16th century onwards, witnessed the establishment of the Mughal Empire, with Sunni Islam theology.
 The first ruler was Babur had Turco-Mongol roots and his realm included the northwestern and Indo-Gangetic Plain regions of South Asia.
 Several regions of South Asia were largely under Hindu kings such as those of the Vijayanagara Empire and the Kingdom of Mewar.
-Parts of modern Telangana and Andhra Pradesh were under local Muslim rulers, namely those of the Deccan sultanates.
+Parts of modern Telangana and Andhra Pradesh were under local Muslim rulers, the Deccan Sutanates.

 The Mughal Empire continued its wars of expansion after Babur's death.
 With the fall of the Rajput kingdoms and Vijayanagara, its boundaries encompassed almost the entirety of the Indian subcontinent.
 The Mughal Empire was marked by a period of artistic exchanges and a Central Asian and South Asian architecture synthesis, with remarkable buildings such as the Taj Mahal.

 However, this time also marked an extended period of religious persecution.
 Two of the religious leaders of Sikhism, Guru Arjan, and Guru Tegh Bahadur were arrested under orders of the Mughal emperors after their revolts and were executed when they refused to convert to Islam.
 Religious taxes on non-Muslims called jizya were imposed.
 Buddhist, Hindu, and Sikh temples were desecrated.
 However, not all Muslim rulers persecuted non-Muslims.
 Akbar, a Mughal ruler for example, sought religious tolerance and abolished jizya.

 The death of Aurangzeb and the collapse of the Mughal Empire, which marks the beginning of modern India, in the early 18th century, provided opportunities for the Marathas, Sikhs, Mysoreans, and Nawabs of Bengal to exercise control over large regions of the Indian subcontinent.
 By the mid-18th century, India was a major proto-industrializing region.

 British Indian Empire in 1909.
-British India is shaded pink, the princely states yellow.
+British India is shaded pink, the princely states are shaded yellow.